MiguelBenavides/Lab_Robotics/Lab_4/README.md

-# Lab_RoboticsEste es la practica 4
+# Laboratory 4: Working with images